dcoeurjo/VolGallery/WDAS-Cloud/README.md

 Walt Disney Animation Studio Clouds.

-High resolution volumetric cloud used in Walt Disney Moana movie.
+High resolution volumetric cloud used in Walt Disney Moana movie.These files correspond to a binary segmentation of original OpenVDB clouds (with filled interior).

 https://www.technology.disneyanimation.com/clouds

-These files correspond to binary segmentation of original WDAS clouds (with filled interior).

 LICENSING OF THE ORIGINAL FILES: